 How does it differ from a traditional 401k or Roth 401k?

-You might be wondering, “How does an MPI plan differ from a traditional Roth IRA or 401k?”
+You might be wondering, “How does an MPI plan differ from a traditional Roth IRA or 401k?” or “Is an MPI better than a Roth IRA?”
 Here are some similarities and differences.

 - Your money inside the plan grows tax-free.